pantos-io/research-ioporacle/README.md

 The project includes two alternative implementations of oracle contracts.
 One implements an on-chain aggregation mechanism whereas each oracle node calls the oracle contract to submit a result.
 The second oracle contract makes use of ECDSA signatures to verify the result.
 To repeat the experiments one can use the provided evaluation scripts.
 The results are then saved in a CSV file in `./ioporaclecontracts/data`.

-### Executing the Experiments
+### BLS
 1. Run a local Ethereum blockchain (Ganache).
-2. Deploy the smart contracts on the local blockchain.
+2. Deploy the smart contracts on the local blockchain with `truffle migrate --reset`.
-3. Run your own IOTA node (or use a public node with ZMQ enabled).
+3. Run your own [IOTA node](https://github.com/gohornet/hornet) (or use a public node with ZMQ enabled).
 4. Create the configuration files for three oracle nodes.
-5. Run the oracle nodes which are able to answer to the requests.
+5. Start the oracle nodes which are able to answer to the requests.
+	- Run `./ioporacle -c ./configs/config_n1.json`
+	- Run `./ioporacle -c ./configs/config_n2.json`
+	- Run `./ioporacle -c ./configs/config_n3.json`
-6. Run the desired scripts.
+6. Run `truffle execute ./scripts/eval/eval-bls-cost.js`

+### ECDSA

+1. Run a local Ethereum blockchain (Ganache).
+2. Change into the contract directory: `cd ioporaclecontracts/`
+3. Run `truffle execute ./scripts/eval/eval-ecdsa-cost.js`

+### On-Chain

+1. Run a local Ethereum blockchain (Ganache).
+2. Change into the contract directory: `cd ioporaclecontracts/`
+3. Run `truffle execute ./scripts/eval/eval-on-chain-cost.js`

 ## Contributing